-Fifth grade writing prompts and writing ideas for kids, teachers, and homeschoolers— Fresh journal prompts are always a great inspiration for students, whether they’ve been writing for years or just starting out.
+Fifth grade journal prompts and writing ideas for kids, teachers, and homeschoolers— Fresh journal prompts are always a great inspiration for students, whether they’ve been writing for years or just starting out.

 Journaling helps students work out problems on paper, create new ideas, and work through feelings and emotions in a constructive way.
 It also provides an outlet for students to experiment creatively with their writing style and to develop a process of healthy, daily reflections.
 For fifth-graders, journaling is also a great tool to encourage students to share thoughts and ideas with one another.